mcw-rcc/mcw-rcc.github.io/docs/index.md

 The {{ hpc_name }} cluster is the institution's primary computational resource, and has been available to MCW researchers since March 2021.
 The cluster consists of **3,264** CPU cores in **68** compute nodes.
 This includes large memory nodes and GPUs.
 All compute nodes are connected by a 100Gbps RoCEv2 network (ethernet equivalent to Infiniband).
 The cluster also includes a **215TB** NVMe scratch storage filesystem.
 Please see the [Quick Start guide](user-guide/quickstart.md) for more detail.

+### ResHPC

+**Res**tricted **HPC** (ResHPC) is a secure way to access and utilize the HPC cluster.
+It is specifically designed for restricted datasets that have a defined Data Use Agreement (DUA), including dbGaP projects.
+The ResHPC service is built on the existing HPC cluster, but incorporates a separate, secure login method, and project specific accounts and directories.
+With ResHPC, you can work with familiar tools while also satisfying complex data provider security requirements.
+Please see the [ResHPC overview](secure-computing/reshpc.md) to get started.

 ### Data Storage

 In addition to the cluster's scratch storage, RCC also provides general purpose research storage with a **1.8PB** filesystem.
 This persistent storage is mounted on the cluster via NFS, or provided directly to user's via NFS and SMB.
-Please see the [Storage Overview](storage/overview.md) for more detail.
+Please see the [Storage Overview](storage/rcc-storage.md) for more detail.

 ### Software